cjules0609/VegasAfterglow/README.md

 - **C++ API Reference**: Detailed documentation of C++ classes and functions
 - **Contributing Guide**: Information for developers who wish to contribute

-The documentation is regularly updated with the latest features and improvements.
+The documentation is regularly updated with the latest features and improvements (NOT officially released).

 ---